Sadness in Islam | Fitrah Tawheed

 Dealing with sadness

 There are different ways to deal with sadness.
 So there are good and bad ways to deal with this.
-It is common for people to try to ignore sadness, which can lead to depression.
+It is common for people to suppress their sadness, which can lead to a depression.

 Islam advises every Muslim to treat his or her sadness.
 This is done, among other things, by remembrance of Allah.
 But know, that frequently remembering Allah by itself is not the solution to sadness.